 Destiny motioned for her mother to lean down so she could whisper into his ear,

 “Why’s he white?
 White people don’t live here.”

 Thelma glanced quickly over at the rotund man sitting on the folding chair.
-He had a
+He had

-and sat on his lap.
+approached and sat on his lap.